This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

 Pricing is the amount of money buyers are willing to pay for your product/service as well as the amount you are willing to sell it in order to hit your financial goals.

-Your ability to control the price amount directly ties into how effective you execute on the other components in the marketing framework:
+Your ability to control the price amount directly ties into how effective you execute the other components in the marketing framework:

 - Branding (corporate image and positioning)